 Revision Rhinoplasty Philadelphia

 Revision rhinoplasty is a very complex procedure.
-Patients should seek a surgeon with extensive formal training in this highly specialized surgical field and should be board certified in Facial Plastic and Reconstructive Surgery, as well as Otolaryngology (“Ear, Nose, and Throat Surgery”).
+Patients should seek a top rhinoplasty surgeon with extensive formal training in this highly specialized surgical field and should be board certified in Facial Plastic and Reconstructive Surgery, as well as Otolaryngology (“Ear, Nose, and Throat Surgery”).

 Dr. Anthony Corrado Discusses Rhinoplasty